Chevrolet small-block engine (first- and second-generation): LM1

-The LM1 was superseded by the L05 powerplant after 1988.
-The LM1 was first introduced for 1969 model year as a 9.0:1 255 hp engine.
-It was essentially an L48 engine in all ways except for 75cc combustion chambers rather than the L48's 64cc, and less spark advance to allow it to run on regular grade fuel.
-It was replaced at the end of December 1968 by the L65 and re-appeared again in the 1970's.
+The LM1 was introduced for 1969 model year as a 9.0:1 255 hp engine.
+It was essentially an L48 engine in all ways except for 75cc combustion chambers rather than the L48's 64cc, and less spark advance to allow it to run on regular-grade fuel.
+Throughout its lifespan, it used a four-barrel carburetor (usually with a Rochester Quadrajet), mechanical ignition points, and an electronic or computer-controlled spark system.
+In a lower compression, unleaded gas, considerably more emissions control-hampered form it was rated at 155-175 hp SAE net by 1971, and continued the base Chevrolet 350 cu in engine in passenger cars to 1988, optional in most models, standard in some.
+It was superseded by the L05 powerplant after 1988.
 This engine was fitted to automatic versions of the 1969 and 1970 Holden Monaro GTS350 in Australia where it was rated at 275 hp most likely due to the use of higher octane fuel and far more spark advance than was fitted to North American versions of the engine.